Deep Space Gateway gets closer to approval

 Chronology of the Deep Space Gateway project in 2017:

-March 28: Head of NASA's human space flight program William H. Gerstenmaier delivers "Progress in Defining the Deep Space Gateway and Transport Plan" to the NASA Advisory Council.
+March 28: NASA's Associate Administrator for Human Exploration and Operations William H. Gerstenmaier delivers "Progress in Defining the Deep Space Gateway and Transport Plan" to the NASA Advisory Council.

 May 15-16: The ISS Exploration Capabilities Study Team, IECST, and the International Spacecraft Working Group, ISWG, meet in Montreal, Canada.